 Topics, D

-D'Alambertian Operator > s.a. wave equations.
+D'Alembertian / D'Alembert Operator > s.a. causal sets [discretized]; laplacian; types of wave equations.

-* On scalars: Can be written as = |g|–1/2 (|g|1/2 gabb), a .
+* On scalars: Can be written as \(\square\,\phi = |g|^{-1/2} (|g|^{1/2} g^{ab}\partial_b \phi)_{,a}\) .

-* In harmonic coordinates: It simplifies to = gab ab .
+* In harmonic coordinates: It simplifies to \(\square\,\phi\) = gabab φ .

 Damped Systems > s.a. dissipation; oscillators.

-Darboux Space > see 2D geometries, 3D geometries.
+Darboux Space > see 2D geometries; 3D geometries.

-@ General references: Darboux CRAS(1882); Rosu qp/98-in [review].
+@ General references: Darboux CRAS(1882); Rosu in(99)qp/98 [review].

-@ Generalized: Morales et al JMP(01); Humi NCB(02)mp [fractional]; Song & Klauder JPA(03) [t-dependent Hamiltonian systems].
+@ Generalized: Morales et al JMP(01); Humi NCB(02)mp [fractional]; Song & Klauder JPA(03) [time-dependent Hamiltonian systems]; Hill et al RMS(15)-a1505 [for differential operators on the superline].

 Darboux's Theorem > see symplectic manifold.

-Dark Energy > s.a. observational cosmology.
+Dark Energy > s.a. dark-energy equation of state; dark-energy models; observational cosmology.

 Davenport Constant > see finite groups.